 - Drink lots of water, it can help increase your milk supply and prevent any clogged milk ducts.

 - If you’re traveling, bring travel-friendly pumping equipment so you can pump on the go.

-- Get multiples of pumping equipment and store it in places where you’re likely to be.
+- Get multiples of pumping equipment (like our favorite by Lola&Lykke) and store it in places where you’re likely to be.
 I was at my mom’s a lot for the first few months of my little one’s life, so I made sure to have a set over there, too.
 And in the car!

 - Embrace the boob massage!
 Honestly, it can really help you comfortably get the milk out.
 Plus, as an added bonus, you get a free massage!

 - Double-pump.
 Seriously.
 I don’t know why I didn’t do this sooner.
 As soon as you know you’re going to be pumping or pumping exclusively, get pumping both breasts at the same time.

 There you have it!
 All there is to know about breast pumping!